What is an improv jam?

 - If you bring your own team, you can do any style of long-form during your set (montage, monoscene, living room opening, etc.)

-- For solo players, your set will use the “montage” form.
-You’ll get a suggestion and launch into your first scene (no opening.)
-You’ll do a series of scenes that may or may not relate to each other.
+- Solo players will perform the “montage” format.
+You’ll get a suggestion and launch into your first scene (no opening).

 For Audience Members